Green Electricity

 Winter-Weighted

-In natural gas pricing, “winter-weighted” refers to contracts or price calculations that prioritize or bundle the higher gas demand months of November through March.
+A reference in natural gas pricing to contracts or price calculations that prioritize or bundle the months with highest gas demand (November through March).